COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Results

-When the CNN, LSTM and Resnet50 classifiers trained on the Coswara dataset (as shown in Table~\ref{table:COSWARA-results}) were applied to the Sarcos dataset, the performance shown in Table~\ref{table:SARCOS-results} is achieved.
+Classification performance for the Sarcos dataset is shown in Table~\ref{table:SARCOS-results}.
+Here the CNN, LSTM and Resnet50 classifiers trained on the Coswara dataset (as shown in Table~\ref{table:COSWARA-results}) were tested on the 44 subjects in Sarcos dataset.
+No further hyperparameter optimisation was performed and hence Table~\ref{table:SARCOS-results} simply notes the same hyperparameters presented in Table \ref{table:COSWARA-results}.
 We see that performance has in all cases deteriorated relative to the better-matched Coswara dataset.
-Best performance was achieved by the LSTM classifier, which achieved an AUC of 0.7786.
-Next, we improve this classifier by applying feature selection.
+The best performance was achieved by the LSTM classifier, which achieved an AUC of 0.779.
+In the next section, we improve this classifier by applying feature selection.

-\subsection{Feature Selection}
+\subsubsection{Feature Selection}

-Sequential Forward Search (SFS) is a greedy search for the individual features dimensions that contribute the most towards the classifier performance \cite{devijver1982pattern}.
-The application of SFS to the LSTM classifier allowed performance on the Sarcos dataset to improve from an AUC of 0.779 to 0.938, as shown in Figure \ref{fig:best-SFS}.
+As an additional experiment, SFS has been applied to the best-performing system in Table \ref{table:SARCOS-results}, the LSTM.
+SFS is a greedy selection method for the individual feature dimensions that contribute the most towards the classifier performance \cite{devijver1982pattern}.

-The feature selection hyperparameters in these experiments were 13 MFCCs, 2048 samples (i.e. 0.46 sec) long frames and coughs grouped the into 70 segments.
-Thus, SFS could select from a total of 42 features: MFCCs along with their velocity and accelerations, log energy, ZCR and Kurtosis.
-After performing SFS, a peak AUC of 0.9375 was observed on the Sarcos dataset when using the best 13 features among the 42, as shown in Figure \ref{fig:mean-ROC-SARCOS-best}.
+The feature selection hyperparameters in these experiments were 13 MFCCs extracted from 2048 samples (i.e. 0.46 sec) long frames while coughs were grouped into 70 segments.
+Thus, SFS could select from a total of 42 features: MFCCs along with their velocity ($\Delta$) and accelerations ($\Delta \Delta$), log frame energy, ZCR and Kurtosis (Equation \ref{eq:seg}).
+After performing SFS to the LSTM classifier, a peak AUC of 0.938 was observed on the Sarcos dataset when using the best 13 features among those 42, as shown in Figure \ref{fig:best-SFS} and Table \ref{table:SARCOS-results}.
+These 13 selected features led to an improvement of AUC from 0.779 to 0.938 (Figure \ref{fig:mean-ROC-SARCOS-best}) and they include MFCCs ranging from 3 to 12 along with their velocity ($\Delta$) and acceleration ($\Delta \Delta$), suggesting all dimensions of feature matrix carry equally-important COVID-19 signatures.